MattPD/cpplinks/comparch.md

 # Books

-* From NAND to Tetris Building a Modern Computer From First Principles
+* The Elements of Computing Systems: Building a Modern Computer from First Principles
+	+ Build a Modern Computer from First Principles: From NAND to Tetris
 	+ http://www.nand2tetris.org/
 	+ (no prerequisites)
 * Patt & Patel: Introduction to Computing Systems: From Bits and Gates to C and Beyond!